rhinson/MySensor/README.md

 To provide a list of pets, even after a restart (with downtime of less than 10 secs) or during request within
 the 10 second window, the processed webservice data gets cached as a text file.

+A **log** directory needs to be created for proper logging, it will be created automatically if not manually created.

 Data is returned as a list of dictionaries with each pet contained within their own dictionary.

 Data Returned per pet is: